sdvickers98/markdown-toc/README.md

 Because of this, your first header should be an h1.

+Another note is that if you use the hash symbol for anything other than headers (such as comments in code blocks), this script will generate a ToC entry for those lines and you will need to manually remove them.
+Also, any symbols that will mess with the URL fragment will not work properly, i.e. a forward slash (/) or dash (-) in the header.

+## Example

 Here's an example of a header layout that would work well with the script (of course, you wouldn't want any headers with the same name to avoid confusing the ToC):

 > # Header 1